DotWalletTeam/bcoinsv/docs/CLI.md

 ### RPC Commands

-Bcash implements nearly all bitcoind calls along with some custom calls.
+BcoinSV implements nearly all bitcoind calls along with some custom calls.

 - `stop`
 - `help`